nadduli/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script that takes a list of words as input and prints only words that appear exactly once Display lines containing the pattern “root” from the file /etc/passwd A script to count a word having a pattern
+Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.